scanoss/engine/README.md

 # License

-The Scanoss Open Source Inventory Engine is released under the GPL 2.0 license.
+The Scanoss Open Source Engine is released under the GPL 2.0 license.
 Please check the LICENSE file for more information.

 Copyright (C) 2018-2020 SCANOSS.COM